Keeping your business healthy and stress-free

 You can get the total value of all your time records for each customer in ActiveCollab’s Time Report.
 Then, you can run the Invoices Report and see how much money each customer brought in.

 To calculate the profit share per customer, divide customer profit with the sum of all the profit and multiply the result by 100%.

 Customer A Profit Share = (All Profit / Customer A Profit) * 100%

-This will help you identify your biggest liabilities so you can manage risks better.
+This will help you identify your biggest liabilities, so you can manage risks better.
 If a certain customer is responsible for 60% of your earnings, you're in serious trouble because you'll spend so much time servicing them that you won't have the time to find other customers and diversify risk.

-And it's just a matter of time when they'll leave and you'll crumble - unless you do something about it now.
+And it's just a matter of time when they'll leave, and you'll crumble - unless you do something about it now.

-You have to find a workaround or otherwise you risk too much.
+You have to find a workaround, or otherwise, you risk too much.
 Diversify your customer list and focus on bringing new, more profitable customers instead of letting existing ones impose tighter and tighter deadlines and lowballing your rates.

-Profitability Analysis: Qualitative KPIs
+Customer Profitability Analysis Model: Qualitative KPIs

 Focus on keeping customers that give you challenges.
-They are good because they give you the chance to learn and grow.
-They force you to sharpen your skills and push you to become better each day.
-They are rare and you should work on maintaining relationship with them at all costs because they help you stay relevant and current.
+They are good because they give you the chance to learn and grow, force you to sharpen your skills and push you to become better each day.
+They are rare, and you should work on maintaining a relationship with them at all costs because they help you stay relevant and current.